mettre tag

 MaPrimeRenov' Serenity

-MaPrimeRenov' Serenity is a reinforced version of MaPrimeRénov'.
-It is intended for owner-occupants with modest or very modest incomes who want to undertake a global renovation of their homes.
+MaPrimeRenov' Serenity is a enhanced version of MaPrimeRénov'.
+It is intended for owner-occupants with modest or very modest incomes who want to undertake a comprehensive renovation.

-• Be the owner occupying a home that is more than 15 years old, located in mainland France or overseas.
+• Owner-occupier of a home over 15 years old, in mainland France or overseas departments

-• Not having benefited from a zero interest loan in the last 5 years (with some exceptions).
+• No zero-interest loan in the past 5 years (with exceptions)

-The zero interest eco-loan or”eco-PTZ”, is an interest-free loan that allows you to finance your energy renovation work.
+The zero interest eco-loan, is an interest-free loan that allows you to finance your energy renovation work.
 It is awarded by partner banks of the State, and reimbursable over a period of up to 20 years.

 This loan is open to all owners, occupants or lessors, with no resource requirements.
 It only concerns main residences built over two years ago, located in mainland France or overseas.